 You will see a lot of boats anchored in the sea and some twigs and leaves floating around.
 It not going to be the cleanest beach in Langkawi.

 There are loads of shops and stalls selling clothes & accessories.
-This also has toilets and other amenities in the beach complex.
+This also has toilets and other amenities in the beach complex nearby.

 Visit Sandy Skulls Beach

 Pasir Tengkorak Beach means Sandy Skulls Beach.
-A little out of the way and hence not so easily accessible unless you have ready transport but that’s probably what makes it quiet, clean, and serene.
+A little out of the way and hence not so easily accessible unless you have private transport but that’s probably what makes it quiet, clean, and serene.

-Be fully prepared with your own gear, food, drinks, towels, and as the facilities on site are quite poor.
+Be fully prepared with your own gear, food, drinks, towels, and the facilities at the beach are quite underdeveloped.
 Be careful of the monkeys.

 Where Is Langkawi Malaysia?

-Langkawi island is located in the Andaman Sea.
-Around 30 km off the mainland coast of northwestern Malaysia.
+Langkawi island is located in the Andaman Sea near the Thai border.
+Around 30 km off the coast of northwestern on peninsular Malaysia.

 How To Get To Langkawi Malaysia?

 You can get to Langkawi by air, sea, or train.
 If you’re in Kuala Lumpur and are planning to travel by air, then you’ll be departing from either KLIA or LCCT airports.

 This is the fastest way to travel to Langkawi.
 It takes about an hour with Air Asia, there are other airlines that provide a similar service to Langkawi.

 Go By Sea